Photos courtesy of Wisconsin Green Muslims

 More about Alkaff

-Alkaff is a founding member of the Interfaith Earth Network and Wisconsin Interfaith Power and Light, and serves on the national Greening Ramadan Task Force, the Milwaukee Environmental Consortium Board of Directors and the Midwest Renewable Energy Association Board of Directors.
-She is an activist and advocate with Milwaukee Inner-city Congregations Allied for Hope (MICAH) and the Milwaukee Equity and Climate Alliance, and a planning team member of the Milwaukee Environmental Justice Roundtable.
+Alkaff is a founding member of the Interfaith Earth Network, Wisconsin Interfaith Power and Light and the Wisconsin Creation Care Ambassadors.
+She serves on the national Greening Ramadan Task Force and the Midwest Renewable Energy Association Board of Directors.

 She has also served as a Wisconsin Field Organizer for the Climate Action Campaign.
 She co-chaired the U.S. Climate Action Network 100% Equitable Renewable Energy Action Team.